Benja347/rls-api-documentation/source/includes/_players.md

 ## Batch Players

-> This call works a bit different, you need to send a `POST` request with the header `Authorization: Bearer api_key`.
+> This call works a bit different, you need to send a `POST` request with the header `Authorization: api_key`.
 Put the following in the body.

 ```json
 [